 This requires considerably more manual labor than the wet harvest technique which was only a 5-person operation including the truck driver but the conservation in water is worth it plus the local jobs it creates each harvest season is also an economic bonus to the community of Carver, Massachusetts.

-Like an odd blend of a lawn mower and a combine, hand-driven devices are used to harvest berries from hugely long dry bogs.
-The machines scoop the berries off the vine and quickly fills a burlap sack full as it goes down the row.
+Like an odd blend of a lawnmower and a combine, hand-driven devices are used to harvest berries from hugely long dry bogs.
+The machines scoop the berries off the vine and quickly fill a burlap sack full as it goes down the row.